Sveriges 100 mest populära podcasts

 Hosted on Acast.
 See acast.com/privacy for more information.

-Want to stay in touch?
 We love hearing from you.
-We?re on Twitter @ftweekendpod and Lilah is on Instagram and Twitter @lilahrap.
+Lilah is on Instagram @lilahrap.
+You can email her at [email protected].

-Special offers for FT Weekend listeners, from 50 per cent off a digital subscription to a $1/£1/?1 trial can be found here: http://ft.com/weekendpodcast
+Special FT subscription offers for Life and Art podcast listeners, from 50% off a digital subscription to a $1/£1/?1 trial, are here: http://ft.com/lifeandart

 Read a transcript of this episode on FT.com